 Backpack: thinkTANK StreetWalker HardDrive (a high quality, lightweight, good fitting camera backpack)

-Tripod: Taken but not used, eagles were flying to close and to fast.
+Tripod: Taken but not used, eagles were flying too close and too fast.